Franky (One Piece): Abilities

 Franky is a human with cyborg enhancements.
-His front side is heavily resistant to various kinds of attacks while his back, which is harder for him to defend remains susceptible.
+His front side is heavily resistant to various kinds of attacks while his back, which is harder for him to defend, remains susceptible.
 He boasts an array of weapons integrated into his body such as rocket launchers, extendable arms, or the ability to exhale flames and the capacity to unleash strong gusts of wind from various parts of his body.
 His abdomen features a refrigerated compartment that can store up to three cola bottles for sustenance and empowerment.
 Franky's demeanor can be influenced by the type of beverage stocked in his fridge.
 By consuming quantities of cola at once he can unleash bursts of air from his arms employing this technique in maneuvers, like the impactful "Coup de Vent".

 Thanks to the bionic modifications he has done to his body over time, Franky possesses incredible superhuman strength.
 His years as a shipwright, as well as a pre-pirate bounty hunter, seem to have contributed greatly to his formidable physical strength.
 Despite the lack of cola, he shows enough strength to overpower fully-grown rampaging animals, stopping them in their tracks, before dragging them around like a rag doll, smashing them to the ground with great force.

 In addition to his strength, Franky also displays great skill at anything he puts his hand to, in or out of combat.
 He is a master craftsman, formerly working as a first-rate shipwright and carpenter under Tom.

 Inventions and equipment

 Due to being a skilled craftsman, Franky is an avid collector of strong machinery equipment.
 Besides the modifications of his very own body, Franky created a variety of vehicles which himself and the rest of the Straw Hats can use during battles such as the Shiro Mokuba I (an automatic waver), the Mini Merry II (a shopping boat created in the memory of "Going Merry", the Straw Hats' first ship), the Shark Submerge III (a submarine), the Kurosai FR-U IV (a motorcycle Franky often uses), and the Brachio Tank V, a terrestrial three-person tank usually operated by Usopp, Tony Tony Chopper and one more crewmember.
 During the story of the series, Franky combines several of the previous machines into a gigantic and powerful robot known by the name of "General Franky".
 The Straw Hats are often fascinated by Franky's creations as their eyes turn into shining stars when he presents them his latest inventions.

 Besides his combat machinery, Franky is mainly known for building Thousand Sunny, the Straw Hats' second ship after the destruction of the Going Merry.
-He designed the ship as a brigantine and crafted it using Adam Wood, the same material from which former pirate king Gol D. Roger's ship Oro Jackson was built.
+He designed the ship as a brigantine and crafted it using Adam Wood, the same material from which former pirate king Gold Roger's ship Oro Jackson was built.